Regular Old Bogan

+Melbourne Production company Stepmates Studios.
+It aired on 7mate as part of their "Ani-Mate your Wednesday" night block which during that time also consisted of The Simpsons, Futurama, Family Guy and American Dad.

 The series was added to Tubi in August 2021.

 Synopsis

 Described as Australia’s answer to South Park, the series will follow the Stubbs family who will encounter outrageous situations from getting lost in the outback, to facing Death Row in a Balinese prison.